Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Discussion and future work

 In our experimentation, we chose a fixed tree traversal depth of $5$ to make a large-scale experimentation more feasible.
 We tracked the running times of the various components of the proposed eST-Miner variant with the goal to verify that our newly introduced place selection subroutine does not significantly decrease the algorithm's performance.
 In Figure~\ref{fig:overviewTimes}, a summary of the running times of the different subroutines is shown on the left.
 Clearly, the fitness evaluation, i.e., the replay of the event log on each evaluated place candidate, makes up the bulk of the algorithms running time.
 The time needed for removing implicit places varies a lot over the runs (low values of $\tau$ tend to result in more places being inserted and thus more time needed for implicit place removal) but remains insignificant in most cases.
 Most importantly, in the context of this work, the time spend on place selection is even less than the time spend on computing the place candidates (tree traversal), as can be seen on the right-hand side of Figure~\ref{fig:overviewTimes} (note that the scale is different).

-\section{Discussion and Future Work}
+\section{Discussion and future work}

 The algorithm presented in this work is an extension of the eST-Miner.
-The goal is to provide fitness guarantees on the returned Petri net while preserving the advantages of the algorithm, such as its ability to reliably discover complex control-flow structures (e.g. long-term dependencies) and to abstract from infrequent behavioral patterns without categorically removing infrequent activities or trace variants.
+The goal is to provide fitness guarantees on the returned Petri net and to abstract from infrequent behavioral patterns without categorically removing infrequent activities while preserving the advantages of the algorithm, such as its ability to reliably discover complex control-flow structures (e.g. long-term dependencies) and guarantee of returning a maximal set of places.
+The latter are closely related to achieving high precision.
 The algorithmic framework we proposed allows for a lot of flexibility in a variety of components and only a subset of the possible options has been explored in this work.
-We can imagine several extensions and refinements of the strategies proposed so far.
+On the one hand we can imagine several extensions and refinements of the strategies proposed so far.
+On the other hand, a strategy to reduce the load of decision making on the user, such as a recommender system or simplified interface, becomes more pressing the more complex the extensions to the algorithm grow.

-In Section~\ref{sec:fm:fitness}, we introduced a new fitness metric usable within the eST-Mining framework with the goal of avoiding the discovery of places that deadlock infrequent activities.
-Aggregated fitness does not allow for any place to restrict an activity more than what is allowed according to the noise threshold, which guarantees that no activity can be deadlocked (if $\tau > 0$).
-Thus, activities get removed from the Petri net only if all the traces that contain them happen to be no longer replayable.